 There is always a question about going solo trek trip to Everest Base Camp or in a group.
 It is actually possible to go independently to EBC but if you are a stranger to the place, it is always better to ask for assistance through trekking agencies.
 The main benefit of the hiring agency is safety together with the accomplishment of all the necessary documentation required for trekking to Everest Base Camp.
 Accommodation and meals will be arranged by the trekking guide.
 Porters will help you carry the luggage.

-If you want a solo trek, you will be spending a day or two for the paperwork.
+If you want a solo trek, you will be spending a day or two on the paperwork.
 You have to book the flight or bus or jeep for land transportation by yourself.
 There is a chance of being misguided if you do not know the place.
 The language barrier sometimes also can be an issue in the mountains.
 Self-trekking is possible and recommended to those who already know the mountains, the rugged pathways, and the unexpected alterations in the climate or weather of the mountains.

 If you join a group, the cost might be cut down to some extent and can be more entertaining rather than walking alone.
 If you end up getting sick in the mountains, you will really appreciate the trekking guide or the company that you are with.